Hawradayan/Borrowing-in-Crisis-Analysis-/README.md

 ## **Overview**

-This project analyzes six years of Home Mortgage Disclosure Act (HMDA) data from Florida (2018–2023) to understand how borrower behavior and lending activity changed before, during, and after the COVID-19 shock.
+This project analyzes six years of Home Mortgage Disclosure Act data from Florida (2018–2023) to understand how borrower behavior and lending activity changed before, during, and after the COVID-19 shock.
 This analysis identifies how lending patterns and borrower dynamics changed in response to the COVID-19 pandemic,helping financial institutions and policymakers develop more resilient lending strategies for future crises

 ---